ognistik/alfred-superwhisper/README.md

 - **Supports fuzzy search and filtering.** This allows you to—for example—filter ‘Super Mode’ by simply typing ‘sm’ while in the modes menu.

+- If you have [Keyboard Maestro](https://www.keyboardmaestro.com/), a macro can be triggered by the workflow to always display your current mode on your MenuBar.

 ---
 ## REQUIREMENTS